George Foreman vs. Pierre Coetzer: Background

 Nine months prior, George Foreman had arguably the toughest fight of his comeback against former heavyweight contender Alex Stewart.
 Foreman scored two knockdowns in the second round which proved to be crucial as Stewart gave him a much tougher fight than expected as Foreman, whose face was severely swollen by the end of the fight, barely eked out a majority decision victory, winning two scorecards by a single point, whilst the third had the bout even.
 Though Foreman expressed interest in continuing his boxing career in order to get another world title opportunity, Foreman answered "possibly" when asked if the Stewart fight would be his last.

 In mid-November 1992, any doubt that Foreman had fought for the last time was erased when it was announced that he would return to the ring to face heavyweight contender Pierre Coetzer in Reno, Nevada.
-Co-headlining with Foreman and Coetzer would be a fight between popular heavyweight Tommy Morrison (IBF:6th, WBA:10th) and two-time heavyweight title challenger Carl "The Truth" Williams.
+Co-headlining with Foreman and Coetzer would be a fight between popular heavyweight Tommy Morrison (IBF:6th, The Ring:9th, WBA:10th) and two-time heavyweight title challenger Carl "The Truth" Williams.
 Foreman and Morrison were then expected to face each other next should they both be victorious in their respective matches.